andrialexandrou/recent-notes-timeline/readme.md

 1. You close all open files/tabs
 2. You start Obsidian with no files open

+This behavior can be toggled in the plugin settings:

+1. Go to Settings > Community Plugins > Recent Notes Timeline
+2. Enable or disable the "Replace empty state" option

 ## Development

 If you want to modify or contribute to this plugin, follow these steps: